dmentipl/plonk/README.md

 ### Accessing data

-To read in a simulation with snapshot files like `disc_00000.h5`, ..., and evolution files like `disc01.ev`, ..., in the current directory, and see what snapshots there are:
+To read in a simulation with snapshot files like `disc_00000.h5`, and global quantity time series files like `disc01.ev`, in the current directory, and see what snapshots there are:

 ```python
 >>> import plonk